macro21KGB/surge-explorer/README.md

 🚨 THIS IS A **WIP**, MANY FUNCTIONALITY ARE NOT AVAILABLE RIGHT NOW 🚨

-For now you can only view and go to your sites
+For now you can only view and go to your sites via the explorer

 This is a GUI for viewing your projects hosted on **surge**, add them or delete them from a simple and easy to user interface